inhibicion/.github/profile/README.md

 See [Dissertation](http://dx.doi.org/10.15496/publikation-104703) or [Public Lecture](https://www.youtube.com/watch?v=yK4xWW_3z9E) for details.

 > [!NOTE]
-> A collection of four repositories is planned to be made public once the corresponding papers are submitted.
-> Your patience is appreciated while this work is in progress.
+> A collection of four repositories is planned to be made public, one at a time, as each corresponding paper is submitted.
+Your patience is appreciated during this process.